krefikk/PingPong/README.md

 ESC -> Restart the game.

 ## Special Features
 Z -> Slows down the ball for the left player.
-Can only be used once in a game.
-CTRL -> Slows down the ball for the right player.
+Can only be used once in a game.\n CTRL -> Slows down the ball for the right player.
 Can only be used once in a game.
 X -> Speeds up the ball for the left player.
 Can only be used once in a game.
 SHIFT -> Speeds up the ball for the right player.
 Can only be used once in a game.